Head of School

 Julie loves to read, cook, entertain and travel.
 She enjoys doing yoga and taking long walks.
 She loves above all, spending time with her husband and three grown children.

-Sejal began working at Salem Montessori School in 2008 as bookkeeper.
+Sejal began working at Salem Montessori School in 2008.
 When touring the school, she liked the feel of the school and small family-like setup.
 She was also impressed with the Montessori practices and environment for children.
-Aside from bookkeeping, Sejal enjoys cooking Indian food, listening to music, organizing and decorating, and learning new things.
+Sejal enjoys cooking Indian food, listening to music, organizing and decorating, and learning new things.
 She loves traveling to India and visit friends and family.
 Sejal received her Bachelor of Commerce, from the University of Bombay, India.

-Emma joins Salem Montessori School this fall as a music teacher.
+Emma joined Salem Montessori School in 2019 as a music teacher.
 She believes that every child has musical potential and all children are able to learn and express themselves through music.
 As a certified Music Together teacher, she helps her students experience joy and beauty through music.

 Emma began studying the flute at the age of 5 and holds a Bachelor of Music in Flute Performance from Brigham Young University.
 She is currently working toward a Master’s degree at the University of North Carolina School of the Arts and also teaches private flute lessons.
 Emma has performed in a variety of school, community, and university ensembles.
 She has toured and performed in Australia, the Philippines, Eastern Europe and Africa.
 Emma loves running, baking, and spending time with her husband.